 The potential risk of apnoea and the need for respiratory monitoring for 48 to 72 hours should be considered when administering the primary immunisation series to very premature infants (born ≤ 28 weeks of gestation) and particularly for those with a previous history of respiratory immaturity.
 As the benefit of vaccination is high in this group of infants, vaccination should not be withheld or delayed.

 Immune responses to the vaccine have not been studied in the context of genetic polymorphism.

 In individuals with chronic renal failure, an impaired hepatitis B response is observed and administration of additional doses of hepatitis B vaccine should be considered according to the antibody level against hepatitis B virus surface antigen (anti-HBsAg).

-Precautions For Use: Do not administer by intravenous, intradermal or subcutaneous injection.
+Precautions for use: Do not administer by intravascular, intradermal or subcutaneous injection.

 As with all injectable vaccines, the vaccine must be administered with caution to individuals with thrombocytopenia or a bleeding disorder since bleeding may occur following an intramuscular administration.

 Interference with laboratory testing: Since the Hib capsular polysaccharide antigen is excreted in the urine, a positive urine test can be observed within 1 to 2 weeks following vaccination.
 Other tests should be performed in order to confirm Hib infection during this period.